ArthurSonzogni/chromiumos-platform2/mojo_service_manager/README.md

 *   If there is a parse error in a policy file, the whole file is ignored.
 *   On DUT, use `mojo_service_manager --check_policy` to verify the installed policy files.
-*   To add a new selinux security context, see [Writing SELinux policy for a daemon](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/security/selinux.md#writing-selinux-policy-for-a-daemon).
+*   To add a new SELinux security context, see [Writing SELinux policy for a daemon](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/security/selinux.md#writing-selinux-policy-for-a-daemon).
-*   The selinux domain doesn't need to be enforcing to use service manager.
-The service manager only use it as the identity.
+*   The SELinux domain doesn't need to be enforcing to use service manager.
+The service manager only uses it as the identity.

 Assume that we have a Foo mojo interface: